Scooby-Doo 2: Monsters Unleashed: Home media

 Warner Home Video released the film on DVD and VHS on September 14, 2004, in both full-screen and widescreen editions.
 The DVD included deleted scenes from the film's production and other special features, such as two music videos, a "making of" and trailers.
 On November 9, 2010, Warner Bros. released both the film and its predecessor as a double feature Blu-ray.

 Video games

 Two video games loosely following the plot of the film were released in 2004 to coincide with the film's release; a 3D point and click adventure on the PC and a 2D beat 'em up platformer on the Game Boy Advance.
 In both games, one ending could only be seen by entering a code displayed at the end of the film after the credits.

+Music

 Soundtrack

 A soundtrack was released on March 23, 2004, on compact disc and cassette tape.
+Heather Phares of AllMusic gave it a lukewarm review, calling it "uninspired" and noting that it "gets the job done, but with a lot less style than its predecessor".